anxuae/pih2o/README.rst

 The application acts as a daemon running on the Raspberry Pi.
 It can be controlled thanks to an `RESTful API <https://github.com/anxuae/pih2o/blob/master/docs/api.rst>`_.

-The ``pih2o`` is scheduled to wake up every a given interval, power the soil moisture sensors add take humidity measurement (or threshold id no analog input available).
+The ``pih2o`` is scheduled to wake up every given interval, power the soil moisture sensors add take humidity measurement (or threshold if no analog input available).
-Finally sensors are powered off to extend their lifespan.
+Finally the sensors are powered off to extend their lifespan.

 Define the record interval
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The record interval (i.e. time between each humidity measurement) is defined in the `Configuration`_ using the `crontab syntax <https://fr.wikipedia.org/wiki/Cron`_ which is summarized here::
+The record interval (i.e. time between each humidity measurement) is defined in the `Configuration`_ using the `crontab syntax <https://fr.wikipedia.org/wiki/Cron>`_ which is summarized here::

                       ┌───────────── minute (0 - 59)